PIYUSHgoyal16/testdoc/_documentation/01-printer-application.md

 This format was adopted because in that time printing under Linux and Unix worked via **PostScript**.
 Applications sent jobs in PostScript which could be understood by PostScript printers.
 It allowed users to support all PostScript printers directly.

-**CUPS** made the move from built-in printer drivers in Ghostscript to CUPS filters, with the help of the CUPS Raster device-independent print raster format.CUPS raster drivers used **PPD files** because it used **Ghostscript** or (on IRIX) **Impressario** (a version of Adobe's PostScript interpreter) to produce raster data for printing, and they could use embedded PostScript commands to control page size, color space, etc.  Since both PostScript and raster printers could then use PPD files, OpenPrinting adopted PPD as a common printer description format, which also got used for it's ESP Print Pro (GUI) software and then later macOS and GNOME/KDE.
+**CUPS** made the move from built-in printer drivers in Ghostscript to CUPS filters, with the help of the CUPS Raster device-independent print raster format.
+CUPS raster drivers used **PPD files** because it used **Ghostscript** or (on IRIX) **Impressario** (a version of Adobe's PostScript interpreter) to produce raster data for printing, and they could use embedded PostScript commands to control page size, color space, etc.  Since both PostScript and raster printers could then use PPD files, Micheal Sweet adopted PPD as a common printer description format, which also got used for it's ESP Print Pro (GUI) software and then later macOS and GNOME/KDE.
 CUPS provides reserved directories to drop these **PPD files** and **filters** into, so adding a printer driver was rather easy.

 Nowadays applications send jobs in PDF and CUPS does the processing **PDF-centric**, already for 8 years, since the first release of cups-filters back in 2012.
 So PPD files did not really fit in the picture any more, and they also had their shortcomings, especially being rather unflexible in the possible types of user-settable options.
 Also the need to drop filters and PPDs into reserved directories of CUPS makes it difficult to provide CUPS and printer drivers in snadboxed packages, like **Snaps**.

 Already several years ago, mainly due to the advent of smartphones and the desire to also print from these devices, printers got equipped with **driverless IPP** printing functionality: AirPrint, IPP Everywhere, Mopria, Wi-Fi Direct Print.
-These standards are practically all the same, the printer advertises its presence, its network address, and basic capabilities via DNS-SD (aka BonJour, mDNS, zero-conf, implemented with Avahi in Linux), accepts communication and jobs from clients via **IPP (Internet Printing Protocol)**, from the Printer Working Group, http://www.pwg.org/, supplies complete capability info to clients via IPP and uses only standard Page Description Languages (PDLs) for jobs: PDF, Apple Raster, PWG Raster, PCLm.
+These standards are practically all the same, the printer advertises its presence, its network address, and basic capabilities via DNS-SD (aka BonJour, mDNS, zero-conf, implemented with Avahi in Linux), accepts communication and jobs from clients via **IPP (Internet Printing Protocol)**, from the Printer Working Group, <a href="http://www.pwg.org/">http://www.pwg.org/</a>a>, supplies complete capability info to clients via IPP and uses only standard Page Description Languages (PDLs) for jobs: PDF, Apple Raster, PWG Raster, PCLm.

-<h2 id="printer-application">What is Printer Application?</h2>
+<h2 id="printer-application">What is a Printer Application?</h2>

 A **Printer Application** is a daemon that detects the supported printers and advertises those printers on the localhost as an IPP Everywhere printer.
 Printer Applications are the recommended architecture for printer drivers.